Three Cities, two countries, one weekend.

 We took some time at the lake to stop and appreciate the view.
 It was so nice to just take in the fresh air and enjoy the scenery.
 The way that the clouds reflected in the water reminded me of a certain lake back in Syracuse, where the water is so still that the trees and sky are always reflected like a mirror.

 Then, it was back on the bus, this time bound for a destination outside of the city.
-Had to see if the hills really are alive, after all!
+Had to see if the hills really are alive with the sound of music, after all!

 Then, we headed to a lakeside village that looked like it was straight out of someone’s tabletop Christmas village setup.
 There, we got to see the church used in filming Maria and the Captain’s wedding, and had some free time to explore.
 My friends and I walked around the town before picking up a slice of cake each to eat by Lake Mondsee.